 - Each time an employee is to be paid holiday pay please tell us either hours x pay rate or the total holiday pay to be entered.
 Telling us "please pay x days holiday" is not enough data for us to process, we need it in the prescribed format as mentioned.

 - Please also provide the dates of the employees holidays.

-If you are not already keeping records on holidays earned and holidays paid, you must undertake this. if you need guidance on how to do this, please let us know and we will be happy to provide a relevant spreadsheet.
+If you are not already keeping records on holidays earned and holidays paid, you must undertake thisas this is an HR obligation of the employer (and not an accountants obligation) If you need guidance on how to do this, please let us know and we will be happy to provide a relevant spreadsheet.

 - Please details the dates that SSP should be paid from and to (both dates inclusive).

 - We need to know whether the Statutory Sick Pay amount is to be applied or an enhanced rate (as decided by you).